GDGVIT/myFFCSreLoaded/README.md

 # ToDo's:
 ```
-Get data from actual xls sheet, Make validator and integrate it before addCourses ,atlast add status in responses
+ Make validator and integrate it before addCourses ,atlast add status in responses
 1. Login and register -
   a.
 Modify it for app backend.
   b.
 Forgot passwd feature.